DylanPho/Bertram_Labs_Coding_Challenge_Coffee/README.md

 This program helps you and your coworkers decide who should pay for coffee based on the coffee orders.

 ## How to Run:
+   > IDLE software was used to run code
 1. **Clone the Repository:**
    ```bash
    git clone https://github.com/DylanPho/Bertram_Labs_Coding_Challenge_Coffee.git